How a Bed Bug Infestation Occurs

-A bed bug infestation can occur almost anywhere but is most likely in places such as hotels, dorms rooms, apartments, homes, office, schools, libraries, theaters, care facilities, shelters and even restaurants.
+A bed bug infestation can occur almost anywhere but is most likely in places such as hotels, dorms rooms, apartments, homes, offices, schools, libraries, theaters, nurinsg homes, rehab facilities, and even restaurants.

 Bed bugs can be introduced into your home by frequent travelers to any of the places mentioned above.
 They can hitch a ride in or on purses, handbags, clothing, and suitcases and can latch on to just about any fabric.